Antetokounmpo, Bucks return with 119-112 win over Celtics

 LAKE BUENA VISTA, Fla.
+(AP) — Giannis Antetokounmpo appeared on his way out of the game.
+Moments later, he was instead on his way to the foul line.

-(AP) — Giannis Antetokounmpo converted a tiebreaking three-point play with 1:28 left on an overturned call that kept him in the game and helped the Milwaukee Bucks beat the Boston Celtics 119-112 on Friday night.
+A replay overturned what would have been the NBA’s MVP sixth foul with 1:28 left and he made the most of his second chance, helping the Milwaukee Bucks beat the Boston Celtics 119-112 on Friday night.

 Antetokounmpo had 36 points, 15 rebounds and seven assists in the Bucks’ first game in the restart.
 Milwaukee improved the NBA’s best record to 54-12 and moved within a victory of clinching the top seed in the Eastern Conference for the second straight year.

-Boston overcame a poor start to tie it at 107.
-Antetokounmpo was then called for a charging foul, appearing to negate his basket and giving him a sixth foul.
-The call was changed to a blocking foul on Boston’s Marcus Smart after review, and Antetokounmpo made the free throw to make it 110-107.
+“I felt like he was moving on the last play but either way if it was a charge, if it was not a charge, I’m happy that we got the win and I’ll learn from the play,” Antetokounmpo said.

+Antetokounmpo made the free throw to make it 110-107.
 Khris Middleton then knocked down a 3-pointer for a six-point advantage.

 Middleton added 18 points for the Bucks, who played without Eric Bledsoe and Pat Connaughton while they work on their conditioning after testing positive for the coronavirus.
 Marvin Williams sat out with a strained left groin.